stanley-meruo/form/contribution.md

 This are the guideline for contributing in an organization.
-Collaboration can be done using the "fork and branch" workflow, folow this steps:
+Collaboration can be done using the "fork and branch" workflow, follow this steps:

 1. Go to the repo in the organization {community website}(https://github.com/Bivylightspace/community_website)